emmatebibyte/hopper/README.md

 `update [OPTIONS] PACKAGE`

-&emsp;Updates installed PACKAGEs and adds mods if they're missing to directories &emsp;with known hopfiles.
-If a PACKAGE is passed, `--type` must be specified so &emsp;that hopper `update`s the correct package.
+&emsp;Updates installed PACKAGEs and adds mods if they're missing to directories with known hopfiles.
+If a PACKAGE is passed, `--type` must be specified so that hopper `update`s the correct package.